PHP Xdebug

 Browser Extensions

-Install Extension "xdebug-helper" for Google Chrome (opens new window) or the equivalent extension "xdebug-helper for Firefox" (opens new window).
+Install the extension "xdebug-helper" for Google Chrome or the equivalent extension "xdebug-helper for Firefox".

 Enabling the debugging extension

-The extension needs to be enabled in tow separate locations.
+The extension needs to be enabled in two separate locations.

 First, enable the browser extension in the extension settings.